bsmg/beat-saber-community-wiki/mapping/advanced-audio.md

 10. Combine the tracks by selecting all (`Select menu -> All` or `Ctrl+A`) then going to `Tracks menu -> Mix` then `Mix and Render`.
 11. Done.
 You could now proceed with other [Audio Editing](/mapping/basic-audio#editing-with-audacity) or finish with [Exporting](/mapping/basic-audio#exporting).
 # Variable BPM
-If the song you’re trying to map has a tempo that doesn’t line up with a fixed BPM (as in, even with BPM values with decimals), such as (older) acoustic pop, rock and metal songs, they were most likely not recorded to a metronome and will thus not easily sync up with a fixed BPM in Audacity or the map editor.
-No matter what the solution is it always involves brute forcing it by manually adjusting the BPM (tempo track) to fit the song, which takes a lot of time and patience.
+If the song you’re trying to map has a tempo that doesn’t sync up with a fixed BPM (as in, even with BPM values with decimals), such as (older) acoustic pop, rock or metal songs, they were most likely not recorded to a metronome and will thus not easily sync up to a fixed BPM in Audacity or the map editor.
+No matter what the solution is it always involves brute forcing it by manually adjusting the BPM (tempo track) at intervals, sometimes every beat, to fit the song.
+This takes a lot of time and patience, so make sure it's worth the extra effort.

+The benefit of having a synced BPM/tempo track is easier and consistent note placement and editing, as well as easier and consistent lighting editing, especially with more than one difficulty in a map.

 There are several methods to go about handling variable BPM:
 * Manually time the BPM changes in MedicoreMapper.
 [Video tutorial by BennyDaBeast here](https://www.youtube.com/watch?v=6AwR4SeaiHU).